-The study addressed the manufacturing of hydrochar and its energy characteristics using SWT's HTC technology.
-HTC treatment enhanced reaction temperature improved HHV and reduced SWT combustion stage in air combustion.
-The results showed that temperature affected solid yield up to 200 °C, beyond which it dropped.
-While the effect of duration time on the solid product was favorable, it was discovered that the solid product grew as the contact time increased, indicating that the impact of residence time was most effective for the longest time attained (60 minutes).
-The carbon content measurement revealed that the best hydrochar was achieved at 200 °C for 60 min.
+In study addressed the manufacturing of hydrochar and its energy characteristics using SWT's HTC technology.
+HTC treatment enhanced reaction temperature, improved HHV, and reduced SWT combustion stage in air combustion.
+The results showed that temperature had an effect on solid yield up to 200°C, beyond which it dropped.
+While the effect of duration time on solid product was favorable, it was discovered that the solid product grew as the contact time increased, indicating that the impact of residence time was most effective for the longest time attained (60 minutes).
+The carbon content measurement revealed that the best hydrochar was achieved at 200°C for 60 min.
 The solid result can be used as a fuel for combustion due to the efficiency with which the hydrochar fuel is burned.
 The researchers did not previously specify that the HTC process must incorporate feed volume, pressure, temperature, and duration.
 At the start of the experiment, fill the reactor with water and manually mix it in the absence of a mixer, followed by pressure, temperature, and contact duration.
 The results showed that the HHV of the SWT was increased from 4.2 to 6.95 kJ/kg hydrochar, resulting in a 72.88% recovery, suggesting that the hydrochar produced was converted to an excellent solid carbon fuel.
-This increase in HHV supports the utilization of SWT converted during the HTC process to provide solid fuel for energy production.
-The HTC technique for solid carbon fuel production can convert the large amounts of SWT accumulated as greenhouse waste.
+This increase in HHV supports the utilization of SWT converted during HTC process to provide solid fuel for energy production.
+The large amounts of SWT accumulated as greenhouse waste can be convert by HTC technic for solid carbon fuel production.